mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Personalization**

 * In addition to visual fragments, it is now possible to create, save and reuse expression fragments from the Journey Optimizer interface through the Expression Editor.
 Expression fragments replace the previously saved expressions.
-* You can now use Adobe Experience Platform computed attributes for personalization in Journey Optimizer.
-Computed attributes are aggregated values that are computed based on Profile-enabled Experience Event datasets ingested into Adobe Experience Platform.

 **Alerting**